Robert Carson

 Aug.
 20, 1994

 1430 Broad Street.
 Designed by William Decker in 1891.
 This is where Ellis shot himself.
 The house was purchased by Father Divine in 1952.
 It was not placed on the Philadelphia Register of Historic Places until 2018 (!?!).
-It was auctioned off in May 2023.
+It was auctioned off in May 2023 and purchased by Rohr Chabad for $1.4 million.
+It is being advertised as an office building for lease.

 Aerial view of the Charles E. Ellis College for Fatherless Girls in Newtown Square, Pennsylvania.
 The photo depicts stone cottages, which were built circa 1923 after designs by John T. Windrim, surrounded by farmland.